omarieclaire/clojure-scala-cantrips/README.md

 ## Immutable instance fields

-Let’s look at the class below;
+Let’s have a look at the class below;

 *[immutable-fields.scala](src/immutable_fields/scala.scala)*
 ```scala